“The Unicorn’s Birthday®” by Bob Singleton – Overview

 Q07 “Blunder Lizards”

-Percussionists should be prepared to stand and hold up their sticks and mallets when cued by the narrator during the talk before this cue.
+Percussionists should be prepared to strike their instruments when cued by the narrator during the talk before this cue.

 This cue is a percussion feature.
 The percussion should be loud, and their gestures should be bigger than life.